joakim/kay/ideas.md

 ### Not hierarchic, not necessarily anarchic, maybe holarchic?

 [Holarchy](http://www.worldtrans.org/essay/holarchies.html) may be a more fruitful way to view the tree of cells.
 [Multi-agent system](https://en.wikipedia.org/wiki/Multi-agent_system) is another related concept.
-Without hierarchical subclassing, cells become autonomous, interconnected units (agents/actors).
+Without hierarchical subclassing, cells become autonomous interconnected entities (agents/actors).
 Inheritance is about _genetics_, not rule.
 It's all about _communication_, _cooperation_, _synergy_, _symbiosis_.
 Being _flexible_, not rigid.

 [Hierarchy](https://en.wikipedia.org/wiki/Hierarchy#Etymology): "rule of a high priest"
 [Anarchy](https://en.wikipedia.org/wiki/Anarchy#Etymology): "without ruler"